devspace-sh/devspace/README.md

 ```
 When DevSpace asks you how to open your application, choose the first option **"via localhost"** because it will work no matter what cluster you are using.

+> If you want to connect a domain, check out our guide on [how to connect a domain by creating an ingress with DevSpace](https://devspace.cloud/docs/cli/guides/domains-ingresses).

 **Congratulations!** You just deployed your first project to Kubernetes using DevSpace.

 <img width="300" src="docs/website/static/img/congrats.gif">